ontodev/cogs/README.md

 ### Credentials

-COGS utilizes [`gspread`](https://docs.gspread.org/en/latest/) as the API for Google Sheets.
+COGS utilizes [`gspread`](https://docs.gspread.org/en/latest/) (version 3.7.0) as the API for Google Sheets.
 We recommend using a service account in order to access the API.
 To set up a Google service account and get the credentials:
 1. Create a new [Google Cloud Platform](https://console.developers.google.com/) project (requires a Google account)
 2. In the dashboard for your new project, go to "APIs & Services > Enabled APIs & services", then select **+ ENABLE APIS & SERVICES** at the top of this page
 3. In the box labeled "Search for APIs and Services", search for "Google Drive API" and enable it.